International Life Sciences Institute: Controversies

 A 2021 qualitative document analysis concluded that "The activities developed by ILSI on scientific integrity principles are part of a broader set of political practices of industry actors to influence public health policy, research, and practice."

 Tobacco industry

 In 2001, an editorial in the British Medical Journal wrote that ILSI received money from the tobacco industry from 1983 to 1998.
 ILSI denies accusations that it has ever sought to undermine tobacco control efforts.
 In a Letter to the American Journal of Public Health, ILSI responded to these allegations by saying that there is "little question that the tobacco industry has engaged in a variety of tactics to thwart public health efforts… As a scientific organization, ILSI deplores these tactics and is strongly against any attempts to twist and manipulate science."
+In 2015 the World Health Organization distanced itself from ILSI.
 As of 2019, ILSI entities are prohibited from accepting as members or accepting funds from tobacco companies.

+A 2019 Guardian article quoted researcher Dr. Sarah Steele as saying "ILSI should be regarded as an industry group".
 A 2019 New York Times article described ILSI as an organization 'which championed tobacco interests during the 1980s and 1990s.'